 You have plenty of different options when it comes to Life Insurance, adding different perks, decreasing term or level term, deciding what’s best for you can be difficult.

-In the unfortunate event of you passing away, Life Insurance will pay your dependents money.
+Life Insurance is there to pay your dependents money in the unfortunate event of your passing.
 This can be in the form of one lump sum or as regular payments.

 Two types of Life Insurance